 Post-Traumatic Stress Disorder (PTSD)

 Bipolar disorder is classified by intense mood swings ranging from serious highs and lows.
 Individuals can experience the highs of mania and then the lows of depression.
-Many of these individuals suffering from bipolar disorder use drugs in an attempt to manage and stabilize their extreme emotional mood swings.
+Many people suffering from bipolar disorder use drugs in an attempt to manage and stabilize their extreme emotional mood swings.
 Substances only exacerbate their symptoms and lead to substance use disorder and addiction.

-Research has found that an estimated half of individuals who suffer from a substance use disorder also experience a co-occurring disorder.
+Research has found that about half of individuals who suffer from a substance use disorder also experience a co-occurring disorder.
 These mental health conditions can include anxiety, depression, OCD, PTSD and various types of eating disorders.
-In some cases, those who suffer from mental health disorders, turn to substance use as a form of self-medication to help alleviate the emotional symptoms of their mental illness.
-In other cases, those who suffer from a substance use disorder often develop a co-occurring disorder as a result of altered brain functions from substance abuse.
-Though both of these conditions can occur alongside each other, there are other cases in which they are not a catalyst for each other’s conditions, and simply present themselves simultaneously.
-Rigorous dual-diagnosis treatment centers in Ohio focus on helping clients manage these mental health conditions through a combination of medication treatments and therapeutic methods.
+Those who suffer from mental health disorders can also turn to substance use as a form of self-medication.
+It is used as a way to help alleviate the emotional symptoms of their mental illness.

 Hotel California by the Sea’s specialized Dual Diagnosis Treatment Centers in Ohio

-At our dual diagnosis treatment centers in Ohio, we focus on providing the latest evidence-proven methods to help our clients understand and address their mental health conditions.
-We help them decipher the possible contributors that may have led to the manifestation of any of their mental health conditions.
-Together with the guidance of therapists, psychiatrists and other physicians, patients will decide the appropriate approach to treating their mental health illness.
+At our dual diagnosis treatment centers in Ohio, we focus on providing the latest evidence-proven methods.
+Our unique methods help our clients understand and address their mental health conditions.
+We help them decipher the possible contributors that may have led to the development of any of their mental health conditions.
+Together with the guidance of rehab specialists, patients will decide the appropriate approach to treating their mental health illness.

 Cognitive Behavioral Therapy (CBT)

-Cognitive behavioral therapy (CBT) is one of the most commonly utilized types of behavioral therapy used to treat those with substance use disorders and co-occurring disorders.
-CBT focuses on re-evaluating a patient’s negative thoughts and behaviors and reprocessing them into positive affirming feelings.
-CBT teaches effective coping skills to help patients manage daily life situations that can be triggering due to their mental health illness.
+Cognitive behavioral therapy (CBT) is one of the most commonly utilized types of behavioral therapy.
+It is used to treat those with substance use disorders and co-occurring disorders.
+CBT focuses on changing a patient’s negative thoughts and behaviors and reprocessing them into positive affirming feelings.
+CBT teaches effective coping skills to help patients manage daily life situations that can be triggering.

 Dialectical Behavioral Therapy (DBT)

-Dialectical behavioral therapy (DBT) is a subtype of CBT and focuses on helping patients learn to recognize, accept and then change their feelings toward their addiction.
-DBT helps patients develop emotional regulation, mindfulness, interpersonal effectiveness and distress tolerance skills to apply to stressful situations related to their addiction and mental illness.
+Dialectical behavioral therapy (DBT) is a subtype of CBT.
+DBT focuses on helping patients learn to recognize, accept and then change their feelings toward their addiction.
+DBT helps patients develop emotional regulation, mindfulness, interpersonal effectiveness and distress tolerance skills.
+All of these elements can be applied to stressful situations related to their addiction and mental illness.

 Integrative Group Therapy

-Group therapy can be very beneficial for those who are suffering from a mental illness and substance use disorders.
-Addiction and mental illness can be a lonely space; group therapy sessions with other like-minded peers offers a community of support for those who are suffering from co-occurring mental health conditions and addiction.
-Individuals are able to develop meaningful relationships, receive support and develop a level of self-motivation throughout their recovery journey.
+Group therapy sessions with other like-minded peers offer community support.
+This is especially helpful for those who are suffering from co-occurring mental health conditions and addiction.
+Individuals are able to develop meaningful relationships, receive support and develop a level of motivation throughout their recovery journey.

-For some patients who suffer from addiction to drugs and alcohol, carefully managed medication treatments are necessary in order to help keep the patients comfortable and most importantly safe, during their recovery journey.
-Under the care of certified psychiatrists and medical physicians, carefully managed medications can be highly beneficial to the recovery progress of a patient.
+For some patients, carefully managed medication treatments are necessary in order to help keep the patients comfortable and safe, during their recovery journey.
+Carefully managed medications can be highly beneficial to the recovery progress of a patient.
+This is always managed under the care of certified psychiatrists and medical physicians.
 Patients along with their clinical team will decide on the best course of treatment, which can include forms of medication management.